PoojaNapa/CMPE252-Project/README.md

 ## Intents and Stories
 On the whole, 33 intents and 20 stories have been implemented.

-## Conversation Flow and Screenshots
+## Suggested Conversation Flows and Screenshots
-Conversation Flow and Screenshots are present in ConversationFlow&Screenshots.pdf file.
+Suggested conversation flows and screenshots are present in [ConversationFlow&Screenshots.pdf](ConversationFlow&Screenshots.pdf) file.

 ## How to run
 Steps to follow while running this code:-

-1. Please run the Plavak_Chatbot.ipynb notebook.
+1. Please run the [Plavak_Chatbot.ipynb](Plavak_Chatbot.ipynb) notebook.
 After running all the cells, a link for ngrok tunnel will appear.
 2. Click on the link, enter password 'chat' and open terminal.
 Install:- rasa 1.10.3 -> ```pip install rasa==1.10.3```
 3. Open the folder where you have downloaded PlaVak Chatbot folder.
 4. Already trained model is present in the models/ folder.
 If you want to train it again, please enter ```rasa train```